 Manson says that he initially felt so overwhelmed by everything he had to do, that he would just put everything off.
 But he found that “forcing myself to do something, even the most menial of tasks, quickly made the larger tasks seem much easier,” so he would start working on one small thing and then would gain the motivation to work on something else.
 Acting would produce a chain reaction “and before I knew it, I’d be energized and engaged in the project.”

-Many people fear failure, so they put things off.
+Many people also fear failure, so they put things off.
 But as Manson points out, “if we follow the ‘do something’ principle, failure feels unimportant.
 When the standard of success becomes merely acting—when any result is regarded as progress and important, when inspiration is seen as a reward rather than a prerequisite—we propel ourselves ahead.
 We feel free to fail, and that failure moves us forward.”

 When we take action, we feel inspired, which jumpstarts our motivation and produces more action (and so on).
 Acting creates a ripple effect that leads to success.
 But in order to produce those ripples, you’ve got to jump in the water.
-You’ve got to start by taking action.
+You’ve got to start by take action.